 “Rex really impressed our students with his honesty and candor.” — Susan KS Grigsby, Ed.S.
 Head Librarian, Nishimachi International School, Japan

 Under pseudonym Rey Terceiro, Rex enjoys re-imagining classic stories as modern day graphic novels.
-These books include bestselling Meg, Jo, Beth, & Amy, Swan Lake: Quest for the Kingdoms (which Paramount has slated to become an animated movie), Doña Quixote 1 & 2, Northranger, which was nominated for Harvey and GLAAD Media Awards, and the upcoming Dan in Green Gables.
+These books include indie bestseller Meg, Jo, Beth, & Amy, Swan Lake: Quest for the Kingdoms (which Paramount has slated to become an animated movie), Doña Quixote 1 & 2, Northranger, which was nominated for Harvey and GLAAD Media Awards, and Dan in Green Gables.

-Rex is happy to be living his dream of writing full-time, and has close to twenty books under contract and coming out in the next few years.
+Rex is happy to be living his dream of writing full-time, and has close to twenty books under contract that will be coming out in the next few years.
 He doesn’t plan to stop creating stories anytime soon.

-After dozens of virtual and in-person events, Rex has discovered that youth relish in his stories about working at Wal-Mart, Cracker Barrel, and the Cheesecake Factory before moving to New York City to become an editor for 15 years at Marvel Comics, DC Comics, Scholastic, and Little Brown Young Readers.
-During that tenure, he championed over a dozen New York Times Bestsellers on major brands such as Star Wars, LEGO, Batman, Superman, Teen Titans, Justice League, Power Rangers, Minions, Buffy the Vampire Slayer, Transformers, Minecraft, Assassin’s Creed, and (Rex’s favorite) X-Men.
+After dozens of virtual and in-person events, Rex has discovered that youth relish in his stories about growing up poor in rural Texas, working at Wal-Mart, Cracker Barrel, and the Cheesecake Factory, and moving to New York City to become an editor for 15 years at Marvel Comics, DC Comics, Scholastic, and Little Brown Young Readers.
+During that tenure, he championed over a dozen New York Times Bestsellers on major brands such as Star Wars, LEGO, Batman, Superman, Teen Titans, Justice League, Power Rangers, Minions, Buffy the Vampire Slayer, Transformers, Minecraft, and Assassin’s Creed–though he still wants to work on his favorite comic of all time: X-Men.

 Rex is able and willing to discuss everything from tv to movies, music to videogames, and comics to books, all with honesty and candor.
 He writes memoirs, prose, free verse, graphic novels, and comic books, and is happy to offer pointers and tips to students and teachers alike.